Did you know that He-Man and She-Ra appeared at the 1985 Macy’s Thanksgiving Day Parade? It’s true! And I’ll be showing you the proof! Just you wait!

 Watch close, and you’ll notice how we almost missed the climactic battle between He-Man and Skeletor, in part because it was shot from the polar opposite side of the float, but mostly because some dude in a raincoat picked that precise moment to walk into frame.

 During the finale, He-Man COMPLETELY misses his cue on the show-ending catchphrase.
-Okay, I may have peppered a few exaggerations into these paragraphs, but THAT was pretty brutal.
+Yiiiikes.

 This was goofy as hell, but I love every second of it.
 I loved it in 1985, too.
-Kids didn’t go through the performance frame-by-frame on a hiccup hunt.
+Back then, kids didn’t go through the performance frame-by-frame on a hiccup hunt.
 They just reveled at seeing the “real life” versions of their favorite toys.
 It didn’t have to be objectively “good.”
 It just had to be.

 1985 was an incredible year for Masters of the Universe fans.
 Less than a month after this insane parade float rolled down 34th Street, He-Man and She-Ra’s Christmas Special debuted in prime time.
 God, I so miss the days when life could achieve maximum levels of ecstasy just by aberrant Skeletor appearances in unusual time slots.